HAITI: Students ensured nutrition with rice-meals

 Food shipments provide for shortfalls caused by political turmoil and rising prices.

-NEW ROCHELLE, NY (March 13, 2023) Youth at Don Bosco Lakay in Cap-Haïtien, Haiti, have better nutrition thanks to donations of rice-meals from Rise Against Hunger, an international relief organization that provides food and life-changing aid to the world’s most vulnerable.
+NEW ROCHELLE, NY (March 13, 2023) Youth at Don Bosco Lakay in Cap-Haïtien, Haiti, have better nutrition thanks to donations of rice-meals from Rise Against Hunger, an international humanitarian organization growing a global movement to end hunger.
 The rice-meal donations, distributed in the second half of 2022, are made possible by an ongoing partnership between Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, and Rise Against Hunger.

 Don Bosco Lakay faced challenges when armed gangs paralyzed the country’s capital.
 As a result, there have been issues with sanitation and cholera from dirty water, as well as rising prices of food and other commodities.